Barbara Ehardt: Coaching career

-In 2003, Ehardt returned to her hometown of Idaho Falls, Idaho, where she has since operated a sports camp for children and managed basketball programs.
+Political career

+Ehardt had been active in Republican Party politics since college; as a student at North Idaho College, she led the Young Republicans chapter.
+She was also president of the Bonneville County Republican Women.

+In 2013, Ehardt was elected to the Idaho Falls City Council.

 Ehardt was appointed to the Idaho House of Representatives on December 27, 2017.
 In November 2019, Ehardt was labelled "a Republican lightning rod" by East Idaho News.
 During her first term in the House, she authored a bill that would restrict statewide sex education.

 In the legislature, Ehardt sponsored a bill that would required transgender athletes to play on teams corresponding to the gender they were assigned at birth.
 The bill has attracted significant criticism, both within Idaho and nationally.
 Ehardt was interviewed as a part of the HBO series Real Sports with Bryant Gumbel, in which she defended the bill.